isabella232/OctoStyle/_pages/republishing-to-dev-to.md

 1. Optionally, add an original post link to the end of the post.

-   This tends to be personal preference, but it's usually a good idea to add the following markdown to the end of the republished post:
+   This tends to be personal preference, but it’s usually a good idea to add the following markdown to the end of the republished post:

     ```md
    _This post was originally published at [octopus.com](https://link-to-the-octopus-com-post)._